danbev/learning-crypto/notes/verify-bundle-example-notes.md

    fn verify(&self, signature_layer: &SignatureLayer) -> Result<bool>;
 }
 ```
-So the verifies something that is a SignatureLayer, lets take a closer look at
+So this verifies something that is a SignatureLayer, lets take a closer look at
 it.
 This is a struct defined in `src/cosign/signature_layers.rs`
 ```rust
 pub struct SignatureLayer {